-HistoryFormed in 1971, Lake Stewards of Maine (LSM) is the longest-standing state-wide citizen lake monitoring program in the U.S. Originally formed through the Maine Department of Environmental Protection, LSM was known as the Volunteer Lake Monitoring Program and performed water quality monitoring and watershed assessment surveys.
+HistoryFormed in 1971, Lake Stewards of Maine (LSM) is the longest-standing state-wide citizen lake monitoring program in the U.S. Originally formed through the Maine Department of Environmental Protection, LSM was known as the Volunteer Lake Monitoring Program and performed water quality monitoring and watershed health assessments.
 In 1993, due to budget constraints, the program began the process of incorporation as a non-profit entity.
 In 1996 the program was incorporated as a 501(c)(3) under the direction of Scott Williams.
-In 2002, the program expanded to include an invasive species monitoring program.
+In 2002, the program expanded to include an aquatic invasive species monitoring program.

 Many of our volunteers have continuously monitored the health of their lake for a quarter century, or more.
 LSM has been nationally recognized for efficiency and effectiveness in training and supporting citizen lake monitors.
 Much of what is known about Maine’s lakes and ponds is the result of years of dedicated effort by our network of volunteers.
 The volunteers’ work is an effective tool for fostering lake stewardship by raising community awareness about the connection between lakes and their watersheds, and has save communities hundreds of thousands of dollars through the preventative actions and early warning monitoring they perform.

-LSM partners closely with many institutions and provides data gathered directly to these partners and to the general public through the Lakes of Maine website.
+In order to collect as much data relevant to Maine’s lakes as possible, LSM partners closely with many institutions and provides data gathered directly to these partners and to the general public through the Lakes of Maine website.

 Organizations we work with include:

-- Maine Department of Environmental Protection
+- Maine Department of Environmental Protection;

-- US Environmental Protection Agency
+- US Environmental Protection Agency;

-- University of Maine System
+- University of Maine System;

-- US Geologic Service
+- US Geologic Service;

-- Bates College
+- Bates College;

-- Lake and watershed associations
+- Lake and watershed associations;

-- Soil and Water Conservation Districts
+- Soil and Water Conservation Districts;

-- Land trusts
+- Land trusts;

-- Education institutions and research agencies
+- Education institutions and research agencies;

-- Colby College
+- Colby College;

-- Cyano Monitoring Collaborative
+- Cyano Monitoring Collaborative;

-- Property managers and real estate agencies
+- Property managers and real estate agencies;

-- Towns throughout Maine
+- Towns throughout Maine; and,

-- Non-Governmental Organizations
+- Other Non-Governmental Organizations.